Updated 12.17.24

 Utah’s highest drive-up launch at a whopping 11,700 ft!
 Stunning panoramas of the Tushar Mountain range await you on a flight from Edna.

-Some pilots’ personal bests and most memorable flights begin at Mt.
+Due to the the logistics involved getting to launch (long drive, dirt road, locked gate, etc,) local pilots have not been making the trek to Mt.
+Edna to fly often.
+However, that’s not to say that some pilots’ personal bests and most memorable flights begin at Mt.
 Edna.
-However, all typical high mountain desert flying rules apply here.
+All typical high mountain desert flying rules apply here.
 Such information can be found here.

 Special care should be taken to ensure one has the glide to reach a safe LZ in the valley.
-As the day progresses, the Tushar mountains typically produce a local valley breeze that can be hazardous to the unaware.
-Because flights begin at such a high altitude on East facing slopes, thermal strength can be very strong even in the early morning hours.
+As the day progresses, the Tushar mountains typically produce a local valley breezes in the canyons leading up to launch that can be hazardous to the unaware.
+This valley breeze may make it impossible to glide out if one finds themselves low.
+Be aware that landing anywhere in the canyons is hazardous.
+“If in doubt, head out!” are wise words to fly by.

-Also note that the Tuschar Mountains are typically the first area to overdevelop on unstable days, and caution should be taken to land before such overdelopement occurs.
+Also note that the Tushar Mountains are typically the first area to overdevelop on unstable days, and caution should be taken to land before such overdelopement occurs.

 Quick Info